The Best Sports Betting Movies

 A group of friends watching a soccer match on TV in the living room.

 When they’re not following Major League Baseball or playing a game of tennis, what do online sports betting fans do for fun?
 Watch the best sports betting movies, of course!
-While serious bettors may find sporting events nerve-wracking and even stressful, just add some popcorn and movies to the mix and the pressure is lifted.
+While serious bettors may find sporting events nerve-wracking and even stressful, add some popcorn and movies to the mix and the pressure’s lifted – yet viewers are still able to enjoy the excitement and buzz of betting.

 The Hustler (1961)

-It is appropriate to start our round-up with a classic, The Hustler – after all, it’s probably the most iconic sports betting movie of all time.
-This black-and-white classic was released towards the end of the Golden Age of Hollywood, so while there’s the usual amount of melodrama, both the acting and plot are excellent.
+The Hustler is probably the most iconic sports betting movie of all time.
+This black-and-white classic was released towards the end of the Golden Age of Hollywood, so while there’s an expected amount of melodrama, the acting and plot are excellent.

-Based on Walter Tevis’ 1959 novel of the same name, the story follows “Fast” Eddie Felson – played by Paul Newman – who is a small-time pool shark out to defeat the legendary Minnesota Fats, played by Jackie Gleason.
-The film has a slow buildup that leads to an emotional ending as we witness the ambition, self-destruction, defeat and surrender of Felson.
-Fast starts out limited by his own inflated ego and follows a character-building journey in the world of pool halls, bars and cheap motels.
+Based on Walter Tevis’ 1959 novel of the same name, the story follows “Fast” Eddie Felson (played by Paul Newman,) a small-time pool shark out to defeat legendary player Minnesota Fats (played by a legend in his own right, Jackie Gleason.)
+The film has a slow buildup that leads to an emotional ending, as we witness the ambition, self-destruction, defeat and surrender of Felson.
+Fast starts out limited by his own inflated ego and follows a character-building journey within the world of pool halls, bars and cheap motels.

-The movie announced Newman’s arrival in Hollywood and received a number of major awards in addition to being selected for preservation in the United States National Film Registry for being “culturally, historically or aesthetically significant.”
+The movie broke Newman into Hollywood, and received a number of major awards, as well as being selected for preservation in the United States National Film Registry for being “culturally, historically or aesthetically significant.”

 Eight Men Out (1988)